 I write this blog as Manchester United sit 5 points behind the leaders and rivals Manchester City and 3 points behind Liverpool who are in 4th (Champions League place).
 So not exactly a team in crisis or are they?
 I would like to think that this is not a reactionary piece to some indifferent results but a view on Jose Mourinho's character which when read at any time during the season will hold an air of truth.

 I approached this week's blog from the angle that one of the main reasons suggested as to why Jose Mourinho was a perfect fit for Manchester United was his 'ego'.
 By ego, I refer to the everyday use of the term and not the Freudian sense.
 It seems strange in a world where humility is considered an admirable trait and that its antonym, ego, is considered a necessary characteristic to be in a position of power be it business, government or sport.
 When Michael Essien was asked for one word to describe the genius of his former manager who signed him for both Chelsea and Real Madrid, ego was the word that sprung to mind.
-For Essien and the many others who suggested that ego was an important attribute to manage Manchester United they maybe mistook ego for what is really needed, confidence, a faith in one's ability which is a totally different thing and something Alex Ferguson had in abundance.
+For Essien and the many others who suggested that ego was an important attribute to manage Manchester United they maybe mistook ego for what is needed, confidence, faith in one's ability which is a different thing and something Alex Ferguson had in abundance.